Kinesiology Major

 At the completion of the B.S. degree in Kinesiology, students should demonstrate the following outcomes:

-- Students will integrate, interrogate, and communicate the connection between the scholarship of kinesiology and the goals of public health.
+- Students will communicate the relationship between kinesiology and the goals of public health.

 The Kinesiology program offers students the opportunity to study the interdisciplinary body of knowledge related to human physical activity and sport, and to pursue specific specializations so that each individual can prepare for a particular career goal within the broad discipline.
 To complete the Kinesiology degree a minimum of 120 credits is required, including the general education program.